 Investing in startup is risky, and most startups fail, meaning you should be prepared to lose all of your investment.

 The only way to realize a return is when the startup has a liquidity event, such as an IPO or is acquired.
 The Bioverge Fund will then distribute each investor’s pro rata share of the profits (less the 15% carry charge by the fund).

-We utilize the carried interest business model, and charge investors a flat 15% carry.
+We utilize the carried interest business model and charge investors a 15-20% carry on successful exits.

-We also charge companies for the cost of establishing the investment fund once the minimum threshold for establishing the fund has been reached (typically $100,000).
+We also charge an administrative fee for the cost of establishing the investment fund once the minimum threshold for establishing the fund has been reached.
 Importantly, this administrative fee can only be legally used to cover our direct fund costs, not taken as profit.
-Any leftover funds are returned to the startup.
+Any leftover funds are returned to investors.

 Our Dynamic Diligence utilizes a decision-analysis model — derived from the OS Fund — to help determine the risk-adjusted return for novel science and technology-based investments.
 We combine this model with input from our network of scientific and technical experts, and professional investors to create a dynamic feedback loop, which we term 'Dynamic Diligence.'